niklasramo/popo.js/README.md

 * Target element's CSS position property must be *relative*, *absolute* or *fixed*.
 * The CSS display property of target element, base element and container element must not be *none*.
+* Target element's margin affects the final position calculated by Popo.
+This is a known feature, not a bug.

 ###Start using